Jinlock9/jinlock9.github.io/_posts/2025-02-22-vliw-arch-w-machine-sink.md

 I am working on the development of an LLVM-based compiler for a custom Tensor Processing Unit.
 My supervisor's first directive was to analyze why LLVM's machine sinking adversely affects the number of cycles in executing certain kernels.

-We had been directly applying LLVM's built-in [Machine code sinking](https://llvm.org/doxygen/MachineSink_8cpp_source.html), but since an optimization technique that was expected to have a positive impact was instead causing a negative effectm a thorough investigation was necessary.
+We had been directly applying LLVM's built-in [Machine code sinking](https://llvm.org/doxygen/MachineSink_8cpp_source.html), but since an optimization technique that was expected to have a positive impact was instead causing a negative effect, a thorough investigation was necessary.

 ## What is Machine Code Sinking?
 Machine code sinking is an optimization technique that moves instructions to later points in a program's execution where they are actually needed, reducing register pressure and potentially improving performance.